Filed under: Pies & Tarts

 Water: If you have access to very cold water use that, if you have cold or room temperature water, drop an ice cube into a bowl of water and measure the water from that.

-How to partially bake Cocoa Pie Crust
+How to partially bake the crust

 For fillings that need to be baked.
 If you were making an apple pie for example, you’d partially bake the crust with the foil and pie weights, then add the filling and return the pie to the oven so everything fully bakes together.

-How to fully bake Cocoa Pie Crust
+How to fully bake the crust

 You’ll want a fully baked crust for fillings that don’t need to be baked (puddings that are cooked, or a no-bake cheesecake for example).
 To do this you’ll bake the crust twice; once covered and with pie weights then again without the foil & weights (after docking it).